 Highclere Stud covers 300 acres of undulating grassland in a sheltered valley located in the heart of the Hampshire Downs.
 Established for over a century, the success that has derived over the years can be attributed to the outstanding grazing in this breathtakingly unique setting combined with top-class management from the Warren family and their ancestors.

 Highclere Stud has been a proud guardian of some of the finest and most successful bloodlines in thoroughbred racing.
-Alongside a resident band of around 30 active broodmares, including some very high-class race fillies, the stud also stands Cable Bay (Invincible Spirit), a proven sire of high-class Group and stakes horses, as well as exciting young sire Land Force (No Nay Never), an extremely popular first-season sire covering 155 quality mares in 2020.
+Alongside a resident band of around 30 active broodmares, including some very high-class race fillies, the stud also stands Land Force (No Nay Never), a high-class sprinter and exciting young sire who saw his first yearlings realise 180,000gns, 135,000gns, 120,000gns etc in 2022.

 History of Highclere Stud

-There has been a stud at Highclere for over 100 years.
-Siddown Warren Stud, as it was originally named, was founded in 1902 by the 5th Earl of Carnarvon.
+There has been a stud at Highclere for over 100 years, Siddown Warren Stud as it was originally named was founded by Jake Warren’s Great Great Grandfather the 5th Earl of Carnarvon in 1902.
 The stud is made up of 300 acres of rolling chalk paddocks situated in the valley between Beacon and Siddown Hills; a location which affords shelter and has an ideal mix of flat and undulating paddocks.

-John and Carolyn are always aiming to improve and develop the bloodlines at Highclere Stud, and have made a number of significant purchases in recent years, namely Model Queen (Kingmambo) who is the dam of 3 stakes horses including dual Gr.1 winner Regal Parade and Miss D’Ouilly.
+John and Carolyn are always aiming to improve and develop the bloodlines at Highclere Stud, and have made a number of significant purchases in recent years, namely Model Queen (Kingmambo), the dam of 3 stakes horses including dual Gr.1 winner Regal Parade and Miss D’Ouilly.
 The development of this family lead to John and Carolyn breeding their latest super star, World Champion Miler Palace Pier.

-The Hon Harry Herbert, younger brother of the current Earl, runs the most successful racing syndicate in the world, Highclere Thoroughbred Racing Ltd, in which John Warren is also a director.
-Successful horses include Lake Coniston, Tamarisk, Petrushka, Delilah, Highest, Collection and World Champion Harbinger.
-Also the Royal Ascot Racing Club champion Motivator who was managed by Highclere), Memory and Royal Patronage.
+The Hon Harry Herbert, younger brother of the current Earl and Jake’s uncle, runs the most successful racing syndicate in the world, Highclere Thoroughbred Racing Ltd, in which John Warren is also a director.
+Successful horses include Lake Coniston, Tamarisk, Petrushka, Delilah, Highest, Collection, World Champion Harbinger, Royal Ascot Racing Club Champion Motivator (who was managed by Highclere), Memory and Royal Patronage.
 The syndicate also achieved Classic success in 2022 with 1000 Guineas heroine Cachet.